-Project Manuals - club leaders will ask 4-H members if they require a project manual for projects in which they are enrolled, this will be offered once a year.
+Project Manuals -it is the 4-H members responsibility to submit an order form by May 1, 2023, if your project requires a project manual for projects in which they are enrolled, this will be offered once a year.
 After the set deadline, you can order manuals through, shop4h.com.
 These manuals are listed in the Illinois 4-H Project Guide.
 (Exception: there are no project manuals for county projects.)